 I specialize in writing about international affairs.
 As an editor at Global Finance magazine and a Latin America reporter for the Associated Press and other publications, I spent a decade covering seminal events in the developing world, from the Mexican debt crisis and the North American Free Trade Agreement to Russia's emergence from the old USSR and Turkey's stymied efforts to join the European Union.

-My stories have appeared in The Huffington Post, Anthropology Now, Institutional Investor, Islands, Worldpress, Anthropology Now and Working Woman magazines, and in the San Francisco Chronicle, Newsday and the Miami Herald.
+My stories have appeared in The Huffington Post, Anthropology Now, Institutional Investor, Islands, Worldpress and Working Woman magazines, and in the San Francisco Chronicle, Newsday and the Miami Herald.

-A journalism professor at Central Connecticut State University, I'm passionate about helping the next generation of journalists reshape the field.
+A journalism professor at Rutgers University's School of Communication and Information, I'm passionate about helping the next generation of journalists reshape the field.